rkuma183/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 ## Open Terminal from Finder Folder #

-It's hard to get away from using a command-line terminal.
+If you're a developer, it's hard to get away from using a command-line terminal.
+But if you're using a MacOS just for social media, you won't need a Terminal.
+That's why it's kinda buried:

+0. Click the Finder icon on the bottom.
+0. Click Applications on the left pane.
+0. Click Utilities.
+0. Click Terminal.

+   This would place you at your user Home directory.

 PROTIP: Since Yosemite, you can open a Terminal to a folder listed within Finder by pointing your mouse on it, then tapping with two fingers on the touchpad/mousepad.